Hi, you are logged in as , if you are not , please click here

 Course Description

-This CPD course equips industry professionals with the tools and techniques needed to design effectively for additive manufacturing (AM).
-Unlike traditional design methods, DfAM unlocks new possibilities for part consolidation, lightweighting, and enhanced performance.
-Through real-world case studies and hands-on guidance, participants will learn how to identify suitable applications, select the right materials and processes, and apply design strategies that maximise the advantages of AM while avoiding common pitfalls.
-The course also covers mechanical behaviour, testing, and post-processing to ensure designs are not only manufacturable but functional and reliable.
+This CPD course equips professionals with the tools and techniques needed to design effectively for AM.
+Unlike traditional design methods, DfAM enables approaches that support part consolidation, weight reduction, and improved functionality.
+Through case studies and hands-on CAD workshops, participants will learn how to identify suitable applications, apply generative design strategies, and consider post-processing and testing to ensure parts are both manufacturable and reliable.

-Understand the principles of Design for Additive Manufacturing (DfAM) and how they differ from traditional design approaches.
+• LO1: Understand the principles of DfAM and how they differ from traditional design approaches.

-Identify suitable parts for AM and apply design strategies such as topology optimisation and part consolidation, to optimise material efficiency, printability and functional requirements.
+• LO2: Identify parts suited to AM and apply strategies such as topology optimisation and part consolidation.

-Use CAD tools to implement DfAM principles, including generative design workflows, build orientation, and geometry preparation.
+• LO3: Use CAD tools to implement DfAM principles, including generative design workflows and build orientation.

-Consider post-processing and quality assurance requirements to ensure that AM parts are functional, accurate, and ready for end-use or production.
+• LO4: Consider post-processing and quality assurance to ensure functionality and reliability.

 StartEndCourse Fee